kang1717/TOPIC/README.md

 ### C++ compilers

+[TODO]
-SPINNER supports CMAKE 3.20 or higher version and gcc version 7.3.1 or higer version.
+TOPIC supports CMAKE 3.20 or higher version and gcc version 7.3.1 or higer version.

 ### Python binding of randSpg and LAMMPS (important)
-SPINNER utilizes python binding of randSpg (https://github.com/xtalopt/randSpg) and LAMMPS code (https://www.lammps.org).
-However, those codes are slightly modified to be incorporated with SPINNER, so you need to comiple with source codes provided in this page, not with the original ones.
+TOPIC utilizes python binding of randSpg (https://github.com/xtalopt/randSpg) and LAMMPS code (https://www.lammps.org).
+However, those codes are slightly modified to be incorporated with TOPIC, so you need to comiple with source codes provided in this page, not with the original ones.

 ### Install randSpg
 To install randSpg, do

 ```
-  cd /SPINNER-directory/randSpg-vspinner/
+  cd /TOPIC-directory/randSpg-vspinner/
   mkdir build
   cd build
   cmake ..